YPFoerster/pattern_walker/README.md

 ## Usage

+Some basic commands involving the main classes and module functions.
+Head over to examples to see them in application.

 ### Creating a patternWalker instance

 First create rooted tree with edges directed away from the root (this is imporant as it defines a hierarchy on the nodes).
 For instance, use the utils function balanced_ditree to make a $c$-ary tree of height $h$ with directed edges